We love talking about ROI, should we also talk about Return on Social Impact?

 We swim in a cloud of technology at our fingertips 24/7 thanks to the ubiquitous mobile internet, and we take these technologies for granted.
-However, just in the US, in addition to the individual suffering, every day we experience over $2.5 billion in economic losses associated with some of our society’s most complex problems.
+However, just in the US, beyond the emotional and physical pain associated with hunger, mental health, domestic violence, children neglect and substance abuse, every day we experience over $2.5 billion in economic losses associated with these problems.
 The one million nonprofit organizations trying to be of help lack proper technology to deliver on their mission in a more financially efficient way.
 Some people point at the lack of economic incentives for entrepreneurs to create technology to address these problems, but perhaps there is also a lack of understanding of a simple equation: it is possible to do well while doing good.

 Our Big Idea

 How can we use the same technologies and business models to help social causes have a more significant impact?
-Our Big Idea is Giving Tech Labs as a model to create sustainable public interest technology ventures.
+Our Big Idea is Giving Tech Labs as a model to create Technology for Public Interest, or #Tech4PI.
 Our big idea is making an open call to focus on financial return on investment (ROI) as much as the return on Social Impact (ROSOCI) to show it is possible to do well while doing good and inspire the next generation of entrepreneurs.

 Connecting the dots with the past